adamsilver/fdpb/08-an-upload-form.md

 The progress bar is updated in response to the AJAX request that has an `onprogress` event.

 When the file is completely uploaded, the `<span>` is converted into a link so that it can be downloaded.
-Additionallity, a submit button is added, letting users delete the uploaded file if they wish.
+Additionallity, a submit button is added, letting users delete the uploaded file if they uploaded it by mistake.

 ![Success](.)